atecon/gretl_tutorials/basics_datahandling/basics_datahandling.md

 Customerservicec~       1.563      1.000      1.316      0.000      9.000
 ~~~

+Get rid of the `--simple` option, and see what you get.

 ## Filtering columns

-Printing the values of a single series (column), just put the name after the `print` command:
+Printing the values of a single series (column), just put the name into the `head()` function:

 ~~~
 head(State)